Catherine of Alexandria: Veneration

-Her principal symbol is the spiked wheel, which has become known as the Catherine wheel, and her feast day is celebrated on 25 November by most Christian churches.
-However the Russian, Polish, Serbian and Bulgarian Eastern Orthodox Churches celebrate it on 24 November.
-The exact origin of this tradition is not known.
+Her principal symbol is the spiked wheel, which has become known as the Catherine wheel, and her feast day is celebrated on 25 November by most denominations.
+In many places, her feast was celebrated with the utmost solemnity, servile work being suppressed and the devotions attended by great numbers of people.
+In several dioceses of France it was observed as a Holy Day of Obligation up to the beginning of the 17th century, the splendour of its ceremonial eclipsing that of the feasts of some of the apostles.
+Many chapels were placed under her patronage, and nearly all churches had a statue of her, representing her according to medieval iconography with a wheel, her instrument of torture.

+The Russian, Serbian and Bulgarian Eastern Orthodox Churches celebrate it on 24 November.
+The origin of this tradition is not known.
 In 11th-century Kievan Rus, the feast day was celebrated on 25 November.
 Dimitry of Rostov in his Kniga zhyty sviatykh (Book of the Lives of the Saints), T.1 (1689) places the date of celebration on 24 November.
 A story that Empress Catherine the Great did not wish to share her patronal feast with the Leavetaking of the feast of the Presentation of the Theotokos and hence changed the date is not supported by historical evidence.
-One of the first Roman Catholic churches to be built in Russia, the Catholic Church of St. Catherine, was named after Catherine of Alexandria because she was Catherine the Great's patron.
+One of the first Catholic churches to be built in Russia, the Catholic Church of St. Catherine, was named after Catherine of Alexandria because she was Catherine the Great's patron.
 A footnote to the entry for 25 November in The Synaxarion compiled by Hieromonk Makarios of Simonos Petra states: "Until the 16th century, the memory of St Catherine was observed on 24 Nov.
 According to a note by Bartholomew of Koutloumousiou inserted in the Menaion, the Fathers of Sinai transferred the date to 25 Nov. in order that the feast might be kept with greater solemnity."

 The 1908 Catholic Encyclopedia describes her historical importance:

-In many places her feast was celebrated with the utmost solemnity, servile work being suppressed and the devotions attended by great numbers of people.
-In several dioceses of France it was observed as a Holy Day of Obligation up to the beginning of the 17th century, the splendour of its ceremonial eclipsing that of the feasts of some of the apostles.
-Many chapels were placed under her patronage, and nearly all churches had a statue of her, representing her according to medieval iconography with a wheel, her instrument of torture.